cs205-group11/amazon-recommendation-system/index.md

 | U5 |  3 |  ? |  ? |  5 |  ? |  4 |

 ### Standard Collaborative Filtering Model (SCF)
 In SCF, we predict the rating based on the nearest neighborhood algorithm (kNN).
 More specifically, we can calculate the **cosine similarity** between the current user *i* to all other users, and select top *k* users based on the similarity score.
-From these *k* users, we can calculate the weighted avaerage of ratings for product *j* with the cosine similarity as weights.
+From these *k* users, we can calculate the weighted average of ratings for product *j* with the cosine similarity as weights.
 This averaged rating is used as *r<sub>ij</sub>*.

 The **advantage** of this model is as follows:
 * Easy to understand